fritz-hh/scripts_NAS4Free/README.md

 manageSnapshots.sh:
 -------------------

-- Create hourly/daily/weekly/monthly snapshots of a filesystem (and child filesystems) and keep a configurable number of them (i.e. delete the superfluous snapshots)
+- Create hourly/daily/weekly/monthly snapshots of a ZFS filesystem (and child filesystems) and keep a configurable number of them (i.e. delete the superfluous snapshots)
 - Report the results in a log file.
 - Send a mail if an error occurs
 - This script was specially designed to work fine even if the NAS is NOT always ON.
 E.g. if the NAS is OFF when the next monthly snapshot should be created, the script will create it as soon as the NAS is back on.